open-ephys/onix1-bonsai-docs/README.md

 ```

 If you use a different operating systems and a different methods of installation, the above command might require additional amendments.

+The above command can also be run using the `docfx-util.ps1` Powershell script.
+Specifically, run `./docfx-util.ps1 -l <path/to/lychee.exe>` in the repo's root directory.

+All three link-checking commands can be run with the following command: `./docfx-util.ps1 -a` in the repo's root directory.
+This command additionally cleans remaining artifacts from past builds before performing all the link-checking commands.
+This is the most robust and expedient way to confirm that the repo will pass the link checks when pushed.

+### docfx-utils.ps1

+This is summary of docfx-utils.ps1 list members.
+They are described above, but they are also described below for ease-of-finding:

+- `docfx-utils.ps1 -c` cleans cached files/removes artifacts from previous builds.
+- `docfx-utils.ps1 -b` exports SVGs and builds the docs.
+- `docfx-utils.ps1 -l <path/to/lychee.exe>` checks for broken/missing links and references.
+- `docfx-utils.ps1 -a <path/to/lychee.exe>` performs all of the above steps.

+`docfx-utils.ps1 -l` and `docfx-utils.ps1 -a` will not run without a path to a lychee executable.

+> [!NOTE]
+> The docfx-utils.ps1 script (.ps1 PowerShell scripts in general) must be run in PowerShell.

+These commands do not serve the docs.
+Serve them by running `dotnet docfx serve`.

 ## `dotnet docfx`